Enterprise Champion

-Enterprise Champion or Enterprise Tsar is a position within the UK Government responsible for promoting entrepreneurship and advising the Department for Business, Innovation and Skills.
-The role is currently held by Alan Sugar, the well-known entrepreneur and star of BBC One's The Apprentice, who formerly held the position for one year during the Brown ministry (2007–10).
+Enterprise Champion or Enterprise Tsar was a position within the UK Government responsible for promoting entrepreneurship and advising the Department for Business and Trade.
+The role was held by Alan Sugar, the businessman and star of BBC One's The Apprentice, beginning in 2009 during the Brown ministry (2007–10).
 During this time, he was ennobled as Lord Sugar.

 Sugar was also kept on by Conservative Party prime ministers David Cameron in the 2015 United Kingdom general election and by Theresa May after the Brexit referendum.